RudranshKi/SRAM/README.md

 when the PC (pre charge) signal is high (1.8V), the PMOSes turn on , BL and BLB's caps charge to 1.8V or VDD.

-Equilizer equalizes both the BL and BLB caps' voltage to same voltage.
+Equalizer equalizes both the BL and BLB caps' voltage to same voltage.

 ### Write Driver